 5. Enhance Mobile and Online Platforms

-In 2024, it’s all about the mobile experience.
+Today, the mobile experience rules.
 Policyholders are drawn to the quick and convenient service they can get from their mobile devices, with critical policy information and documents available at their fingertips 24/7.
 While it would have been a foreign concept 10 years ago to research policies, request a quote, submit an application, or initiate a claim from your phone, today this is a preferred method for a certain portion of consumers.

 Even still, the focus should be on complementing the policyholder experience with mobile as opposed to totally replacing the traditional face-to-face approach.
 Nearly half, or 44% of consumers, still prefer to interact with a human when purchasing insurance.
 By offering an omnichannel strategy, policyholders are able to contact the insurer through their preferred method, enhancing satisfaction levels and making them more likely to renew.

-6. Implement AI for Efficient Claims Processing and Fraud Detection
+6. Implement AI for Efficient Insurance Company Claims Processing and Fraud Detection

 Processing claims manually is protracted and painful for both insurers and customers alike.
 Today, the use of artificial intelligence (AI) can cut the time it takes to evaluate and process claims exponentially.